Krytie TV: Production

 Originally titled "No Strings Attached" and revolving around Lister's guitar strings, this was later changed to "Krytie TV".
 The episode turned out to be a problematic production.

 Chloë Annett fell ill during the making of the episode and the scene scheduling had to be re-organised.
 With minor adjustments, the episode was completed.

 Guest stars included Graham McTavish as Governor Ackerman, Jake Wood as Kill Crazy, Mark Caven as Man in Film, Sarah Wateridge as Woman in Film, Clifford Barry as Guard.

+Reception

+Reviewing the VHS release in 2000 for TV Zone, Rob Morris wrote that the episode and the preceding one were the "freshest Dwarfs in a long time".

+Tom Salinsky wrote in his 2025 book that it "leaves a bad taste in my mouth", and that "The big problem here is [...] that this sophisticated high-concept science fiction comedy show is suddenly relying on voyeurism for most of its laughs."

+Sophie Davis of CultBox said in 2018 that "it's very difficult to get past the unpleasant, laddish premise.
+It's also difficult to not come away thinking less of Lister, who claims to be in love with Kochanski but doesn't show any signs of respecting her as a person at all."